chatwoot/chatwoot/README.md

 - **Private notes**: Inter team communication is possible using private notes in a conversation.
 - **Canned responses (Saved replies)**: Improve the response rate by adding saved replies for frequently asked questions.
 - **Conversation Labels**: Use conversation labelling to create custom workflows.
-- **Auto assignment**: Chatwoot intelligently assigns a ticket to the agents who have access to the inbox depending on their availability and load.
+- **Auto assignment**: ABrand intelligently assigns a ticket to the agents who have access to the inbox depending on their availability and load.
-- **Conversation continuity**: If the user has provided an email address through the chat widget, Chatwoot would send an email to the customer under the agent name so that the user can continue the conversation over the email.
+- **Conversation continuity**: If the user has provided an email address through the chat widget, ABrand would send an email to the customer under the agent name so that the user can continue the conversation over the email.
-- **Multi-lingual support**: Chatwoot supports 10+ languages.
+- **Multi-lingual support**: ABrand supports 10+ languages.
-- **Powerful API & Webhooks**: Extend the capability of the software using Chatwoot’s webhooks and APIs.
+- **Powerful API & Webhooks**: Extend the capability of the software using ABrand’s webhooks and APIs.
-- **Integrations**: Chatwoot natively integrates with Slack right now.
+- **Integrations**: ABrand natively integrates with Slack right now.
 Manage your conversations in Slack without logging into the dashboard.

 ---